creatnewsociety12/newcompanystructure/README.md

 Why do many people wonder why aliens with a higher level of civilization than humans don't actively contact us?
 Have you ever thought about how aliens view humans?
 A king or president at the top, a group of bureaucrats with power in the middle, and a people without power at the bottom.
 What's the difference between this and animal groups?
 A monkey king in the monkey group, a few obedient male monkeys in the middle, and a group of small monkeys at the bottom.
 Why don't you get in touch with some monkey group in the forest?
 That's what aliens think.
 Humans are no different from monkeys, just a group of monkeys with iPhones.

+  With the development of society and economy, diploma and certificate have become the symbol of backwardness and obsolescence, which essentially negates a person's ability to learn and change.
+People are constantly changing.
+They may have mastered the knowledge and skills they didn't master before after learning.
+They may not have mastered the knowledge and skills they used for a long time.
+How can a certificate prove this person?
+We must completely eliminate this backward and labeled way of definition.